-It is not particularly clear why today was selected to be the International Photography Day, my guess that it was started by a person with some marketing idea in mind, and yet it is kind of cool to have a dedicated day to celebrate the industry and art as it is.
+For general public, it is not particularly clear why today was selected to be the International Photography Day, and many would guess that it was started by a person with some marketing idea in mind, and yet it is kind of cool to have a dedicated day to celebrate the industry and art as it is.

 Actually, it is linked to the date that the Government of France has released the daguerreotype patent making that photographic process “free to the world” (more on which you can learn from here).